maciejsaw/zapping/README.md

 ## Technical info
 - YouTube players are based on [YouTube iFrame API](https://developers.google.com/youtube/iframe_api_reference?hl=pl)
 - HTML & CSS is build and maintained with wonderful [Webflow](http://webflow.io)
+- The core JS code is less then 500 lines and is heavily based on jQuery
 - There's no server side.
 There's no database, the data for the videos is stored directly in DOM and parsed with jQuery
 - Videos are chosen manually and need to be added manually into the list in HTML.
 I prepared a simple script to parse YouTube page that prepares the video data in the right format for me, so that I can just copy paste the list of videos